-Project actions are distributes along three main fields of activities: capacity development, smart energy management and smart sludge management.
+Project actions are distributed along three main fields of activities: capacity development, smart energy management and smart sludge management.

 More concretely, project activities will include:

 - Increasing capacity of WWT operators to unlock energy saving potential and to choose right sludge treatment technologies at both small and big scale by conducting series of international onsite workshops and online webinars, and producing a training materials package to be used by wastewater treatmetns plants (WWTP) outside the consortium;